 1. More emphasis on the overall outcome

-In a program, the emphasis is more on the overall outcome or goal, rather than the deliverables.
-This means that additional attention is provided towards the direction of the program and recognising whether it's going precisely, as it was intended or outlined beforehand.
-Sometimes, projects could be reorganised, resource wastage could be reduced or even new individuals can be hired to ensure that the final objective is achieved.
+In a program, the emphasis is more on the overall outcome or goal rather than the deliverables.
+This means that additional attention is provided to the program's direction and recognition of whether it's going precisely as it was intended or outlined beforehand.
+Projects can sometimes be reorganized, resource wastage reduced, or even new individuals hired to ensure the final objective is achieved.

 2. Properly structured in various phases

-Compared to a project, an end date is rarely set in a program, because the success or failure of a program depends on the inter-project dependencies.
-Therefore, the deliverables of each project will finally decide the outcome of the program, which means that it can be difficult to predict an end date.
-Such is the reason why programs are generally structured in such a manner that developments can be accommodated as they continue to occur so that strategies could be refined along the way and end dates can be shifted, as required.
+Compared to a project, an end date is rarely set in a program because the success or failure of a program depends on the inter-project dependencies.
+Therefore, the deliverables of each project will finally decide the program's outcome, which means that it can be difficult to predict an end date.
+Such is why programs are generally structured so that developments can be accommodated as they continue to occur so that strategies could be refined along the way and end dates can be shifted, as required.

 3. Acts as a collection of projects

-A program will often contain an array of multiple projects together, where they will be managed by a project management officer, who will also act as a communication portal with the top-level management.
-It can be possible that not all of the projects may not be correlated with one another, but all of them will be taken into account when ultimately measuring the program's failure or success by the key outcome metrics.
+A program will often contain multiple projects managed by a project management officer, who will also act as a communication portal with top-level management.
+It is possible that not all of the projects are correlated with one another, but all of them will be taken into account when the key outcome metrics ultimately measure the program's failure or success.

 4. Massive in scope and scale